Helly groups: Preliminaries

 Abstract cell complexes also arise from swm-graphs and hypercellular graphs.
 The cells of an swm-graph are its Boolean-gated sets and the dimension of a Boolean-gated set is its diameter.
-It was shown in~\cite{CCHO} that one can associate a contractible geometric cell complex to any swm-graph $G$, in which the cells are the orthoscheme complexes of the Boolean-gated subgraphs of $G$.
+Observe that in a swm-graph, any maximal clique is boolean-gated.
+In the corresponding abstract cell complex, each such clique is a 1-dimensional cell whose 0-cells are the vertices of the clique.
+It was shown in~\cite{CCHO} that one can also associate a contractible geometric cell complex to any swm-graph $G$, in which the cells are the orthoscheme complexes of the Boolean-gated subgraphs of $G$.
+Note that the geometric dimension of this geometric complex is larger than the dimension of the abstract cell complex.
 The cells of a hypercellular graph $G$ are the gated subgraphs of $G$ which are the convex hulls of the isometric cycles of $G$.
 It was shown in~\cite{ChKnMa19} that those cells are Cartesian products of edges and even cycles.
 It was established in~\cite{ChKnMa19} that the geometric realization of the abstract cell complex of a hypercellular graph is contractible.
 The dimension of such a cell is the number of edge-factors plus twice the number of cycle-factors.
 Notice that swm-graphs and hypercellular graphs represent two far-reaching and quite different generalizations of median graphs.
 Swm-graphs do not longer have hyperplanes (i.e., classes of parallel edges) and halfspaces, and their cells (Boolean-gated subgraphs) have a complex combinatorial structure; nevertheless, they are still weakly modular and admit a local-to-global characterization.
 On the other hand, hypercellular graphs are no longer weakly modular but they still admit hyperplanes (whose carriers are gated) and halfspaces, and each triplet of vertices admit a unique median cell.